e-merlin/eMERLIN_CASA_pipeline/README.md

 ## Installation

 The e-MERLIN CASA Pipeline (eMCP) requires:
-- Python 3.8-3.10.
-We recommend 3.10 since it supports more operating systems.
+- Python 3.8-3.12.
+Use Python 3.12 for current modular CASA containers.

 Optional requirements:
 - aoflagger v2.9+ (needed for L-band data)
 - wsclean (alternative to tclean for faster imaging)

-In the examples below we use python 3.10.
 CASA does not support all versions of python for all operating systems, so check the documentation in [casadocs](https://casadocs.readthedocs.io/en/stable/notebooks/introduction.html#Compatibility), in particular the Compatibility > Modular CASA section for the right python version for you.

 ### Method 1: Conda with environment file (Recommended)
 Installs Python 3.10 by default and all the dependencies.
 You still need to install aoflagger and wsclean separately if needed.